-A Level Business Studies will provide an exciting insight into the dynamic world of business, and allow you to examine topical news stories and case studies developing your skills in data analysis, making calculations, group activities, discussions, and debating, as well as encouraging creativity, enterprise, initiative and problem-solving techniques.
+A Level Business will provide an exciting insight into the dynamic world of business, and will allow you to examine topical news stories and case studies, developing your skills in data analysis, making calculations, group activities, discussions and debating, as well as encouraging creativity, enterprise, initiative and problem-solving techniques.

 You will learn through a variety of methods such as case studies, activities, group work, lectures, debates, focus groups, multimedia, virtual learning environments and individual study.

 A Level Business is assessed at the end of the second year by examinations over three papers.

 Higher Education courses are available in many universities.
 Degree level programmes include: business management, business and finance, logistics and supply chain, personnel management, events management and enterprise.

 Higher Apprenticeships are also available, leading to business or business administration careers.

 Opportunities for graduates include business ownership, sales and marketing executive positions, chartered accountancy, human resource management, logistics and supply chain management, systems analyst positions, retail management, insurance underwriter positions, public relations, teaching and events management.

 Meet the A Level expert

 Gemma has a BA (Hons) degree in Business and Finance and a PGCE in Business Education from Sheffield Hallam University.

 Gemma said: “We will all either work for a business or run our own business in our lifetime, so having an understanding of how organisations work and deal with stakeholders can really help later in life!
 Every day is different, there are many opportunities for students, and the support system through Academic Coach and Personal Progress Mentors is great.”